CloudI/CloudI/README.markdown

 * a remote stop of C/C++ work code (within a cloud_worker_port OS process) due to a signal

 ## CONFIGURATION

+The project is still being developed and is alpha, so please be patient if you have troubles with the setup.
+The setup will soon become more dynamic and straight-forward.

 CloudI does require some configuration and a brief guide exists here:
     src/docs/CONFIGURATION.txt